9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 manulife logo

-Manulife LifeReady Plus II
+Manulife LifeReady Plus

 With its Financial Flexibility Option, you will get an annual payout with an additional 5% interest on your annual payout for 10 years.